Inist-CNRS/xpath-generator/readme.md

   -V, --version                  //output the version number

-  -a, --attributes               //Will return all attributes & uniques values for all paths
+  -a, --attributes               //Will return all attributes & 10 first uniques values for all paths

   -i, --input <"path">             //An xml input file